minggliangg/today-s-weather-in-react/README.md

 # Today's Weather

 A modern, responsive web application that allows users to check the current weather conditions for any location around the world.
 Built with React, TypeScript, and Vite.

 ![Today's Weather App](https://openweathermap.org/img/wn/02d@4x.png)

 ## Features

 - **Weather Search**: Search for weather information by city and country
 - **Current Weather Display**: View detailed current weather information including temperature, feels like temperature, humidity, and pressure
-- **Search History**: Keep track of your recent searches (up to 20) and easily search for them again
+- **Search History**: Keep track of your recent searches (up to 20) and search for them again
 - **Dark/Light Mode**: Toggle between dark and light themes for comfortable viewing in any environment
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices